 The religious significance of the country means that guide books usually focus on the multiple historical sites that call Israel home.
 I’ve already put together the 10 Top things to do in Israel that shouldn’t be missed for first time visitors.
 But the country has so much more to offer beyond the main tourist attractions.
-Even after 7 visits to the country, I am still discovering fun things to do in Israel.
-If you are looking for something a little different, off the tourist track, then check out these 25 suggestions.
+Even after 7 visits to the country, I am still discovering unusual and fun things to do in Israel.
+If you are looking for something a little different, off the tourist track, then check out these suggestions.

 1. See streets paved with art in Ein Hod

 This village is home to only artists; a unique concept that has an amazing effect.
 Many of the friendly residents have turned their homes into galleries, the streets are littered with sculptures and dotted about are creative coffee shops.
 There are a total of 76 art installations and galleries to see (head to the information point first to grab a map).
 The town has a guest house as well as many workshops from fabric printing and mandala to pottery classes.

 2. Dance all night at a Nature Party